MicrosoftDocs/windows-itpro-docs/windows/deployment/upgrade/windows-error-reporting.md

 >
 > See [Resolve Windows upgrade errors](resolve-windows-upgrade-errors.md) for a full list of articles in this section.

 When Windows Setup fails, the result and extend code are recorded as an informational event in the Application log by Windows Error Reporting as event 1001.
 The event name is **WinSetupDiag02**.
-You can use Event Viewer to review this event, or you can use Windows PowerShell.
+You can use Event Viewer or Windows PowerShell to review this event.

 To use Windows PowerShell, type the following commands from an elevated Windows PowerShell prompt: